 The COVID-19 pandemic has completely reshaped the way we live our lives, from how we get groceries to how and where children learn.
-For families who rely on federal nutrition programs, the pandemic has changed the way they receive the services they need to lead a healthy life.
+For families who participate in federal nutrition programs, the pandemic has changed the way they receive the services they need to lead a healthy life.

 “E-Prescriptions” for Community Resources

 “NowPow completely reshaped the way participants interacted with the office and how they received the services.
-It has become invaluable at a time when stay-at-home orders were put in place during COVID-19,” said Anny Uddin, Chief Nutritionist at St. Joseph’s WIC office.
+It has become invaluable at a time when stay-at-home orders were put in place during COVID-19,” says Uddin.

 Referrals are delivered via text message, which is popular with participants.
-For example, participants mentioned that it was easier for them to keep track of their prescriptions, appointment reminders, referrals, and other information because they were easily accessible from their own phones.
-They weren’t having to leave the office with tons of paperwork, which could easily get lost.
-Also by administering referrals virtually, participants can access benefits without having to put themselves or their families at risk by having traditional, in-person visits to the WIC office.
+For example, participants mentioned that it was easier for them to keep track of their referrals and other information because they were easily accessible from their own phones.
+Also, by administering referrals virtually, participants can access benefits without having to put themselves or their families at risk by having traditional, in-person visits to the WIC office.

-“NowPow isn’t just an extra componet of our program.
-It’s an enhancement.
-It has become 30 seconds to a minute more time with the client, but it’s so worth it, because in the end it works.
-We see it on their faces when clients come in.
-They’ll show you their phone and tell you: ‘Last time you gave me this, and I went there and they were really helpful.
-Do you think this time I can get any other type of resource assistance?
+“NowPow isn’t just an extra component of our program.
+It’s an enhancement,” says Uddin.
+“Participants will show you their phone and tell you: ‘Last time you gave me this, and I went there and they were really helpful.
+Do you think this time I can get any other type of resource assistance?’
 It’s real feedback from real people.
 And in the time of the pandemic, it really showed it.
 It was just amazing.”

-CUMAC recruited volunteers from the community, including the First Lady of New Jersey, to prepare WIC food boxes, which CUMAC delivers (curbside) every two weeks to families enrolled in WIC.
-The boxes are filled with high quality, shelf stable food specific to pregnant and nursing mothers and are paired with fruits, vegetables, and other supplemental food and are designed to last for 7-10 days.
+CUMAC recruited volunteers from the community, including the First Lady of New Jersey Tammy Snyder, to prepare WIC food boxes, which CUMAC delivers (curbside) every two weeks to families enrolled in WIC.
+The boxes are filled with high quality, shelf stable food tailored for pregnant and nursing mothers.
+The boxes also include fruits, vegetables, and other supplemental food and are designed to last for 7-10 days.